Devilla/wordpress-plugin/README.md

 More conversion-boosting Beta features are in the pipeline.
 Keep your seatbelts tight & get your Influence account now!

-## 3rd Party or external cloud service
+We insert this universal tracking script which collects visitors data from the browser and sends to our servers where we process it and serve high quality notification.

-The plugin stores a trackingId and embedding script on frontend with that unique trackingId provided by user from his/her account on our website .
+The plugin stores a trackingId and embedding script on frontend with that unique trackingId provided by user from his/her account on our website.

 All data goes to the influence-analytics.js file :

 URL :

 `` https://storage.googleapis.com/influence-197607.appspot.com/influence-analytics.js ``

-We are using google as cloud storage for storing our "notification popup analytics file" in JavaScript format.

 ## Installation